-Now comprised of two distinct garden areas, with the Melbourne Museum and the Royal Exhibition Building situated at its centre, Carlton Gardens South and Carlton Gardens North are much loved by Melburnians and form a key component of Melbourne's capital city and innerurban regional open space network.
+Now comprised of two distinct garden areas, with the Melbourne Museum and the Royal Exhibition Building situated at its centre, Carlton Gardens South and Carlton Gardens North are much loved by Melburnians and form a key component of Melbourne's capital city and inner-urban regional open space network.
 The Gardens provide a valuable recreational space for Melbourne residents, workers and visitors.

 A Carlton Gardens Master Plan was first adopted by the City of Melbourne in 2005.
 In 2013, a comprehensive World Heritage Management Plan was developed for both the World Heritage Listed site and the surrounding buffer zone by the Royal Exhibition Building and Carlton Gardens World Heritage Steering Committee (Steering Committee).
-The 2005 Carlton Gardens Master Plan was included as one of a suite of five documents that together made up the Royal Exhibition Building and Carlton Gardens World Heritage Management Plan (2013) (original World Heritage Management Plan).
+The 2005 Carlton Gardens Master Plan was included as one of a suite of five documents that together made up the Royal Exhibition Building and Carlton Gardens World Heritage Management Plan (2013) (World Heritage Management Plan).

-In 2020 the Steering Committee, with support from Heritage Victoria, commenced a review and update of the original World Heritage Management Plan thereby enabling a simultaneous review of the Carlton Gardens Master Plan.
+In 2020 the Steering Committee, with support from Heritage Victoria, commenced a review of the 2013 World Heritage Management Plan thereby enabling a simultaneous review of the Carlton Gardens Master Plan.
+The review process will result in an updated World Heritage Management Plan.